 Dealing with the Settlement

 Once the liability insurance company comes to a conclusion, it may not always be what you want based on the available evidence.
 For accidents involving injuries, you may get a settlement offer from the insurance company that is usually negotiable.
-If that can’t be done, it might mean hiring a lawyer to help with the case in court.
 As an alternative, you could speak to the insurance adjuster’s supervisor at the insurance company.

 What is the “No-Fault” Law in Massachusetts?